-Silverstone is the host of the 2012 FORMULA 1 SANTANDER BRITISH GRAND PRIX and is recognised as the Home of British Motor Racing.
-Silverstone stages some of the largest international and domestic motorsport series in the world, including the Silverstone Classic and rounds of the British Touring Car Championship, FIA GT Championship, British Superbike Championship, World Super Bike Championship, Le Mans Endurance Series and not forgetting MotoGP.
+Silverstone is the host of the 2016 FORMULA 1 BRITISH GRAND PRIX and is recognised as the Home of British Motor Racing.
+Silverstone stages some of the largest international and domestic motorsport series in the world, including the Silverstone Classic and rounds of the British Touring Car Championship, British GT, British Superbike Championship and even truck racing.

 Silverstone Circuit hosted its first Grand Prix in 1948, and was the venue for the first ever round of Formula One World Championship in 1950.
 Silverstone has been the only circuit to stage the F1 British Grand Prix since 1986.